 Your river float packing list should include the following: loads of friends, inflated tubes for each, a cord to connect your tubes, an extra tube for your cooler of beer, waterproof Chacos, a waterproof cell phone pouch (so you can sneak a few photos, of course!), your ID, and hours of free time.

 Skip this one if you live somewhere dry, in a drought, or unsafe.
 Oh, and be cool - think about people with PTSD, kiddos, or scared dogs and don't do this in public spaces.
 If all of those things check out, grab your supplies and light up the sky!

 See a drive-in movie

-If you are a fan of time with your friends or partners, snacks, the outdoors, and film, then combine all of your favorite things into one summer activity-- a drive-in movie.
-These films are usually shown in a set of two, one fit for kids, followed by a more adult film, and start once the sun goes down.
+If you are a fan of time with your friends or partners, snacks, the outdoors, and film, then combine all of your favorite things into one summer activity - a drive-in movie.
+These films are usually shown in a set of two, one fit for kids, followed by a more adult film.

 All photos by Sarah Grunder Photography